Clarifications

 Strategies to Support Tiered Instruction

-- Teacher provides shapes that are cut out and present to the students in various orientations (i.e., isosceles, scalene, and right triangles): squares, circles, triangles, rectangles.
+- Teacher provides shapes that are cut out and present them to the students in various orientations (i.e., isosceles, scalene, and right triangles): squares, circles, triangles, rectangles.
 Shapes are scattered in the workspace.
 Students work to match the squares with the squares, the circles with the circles, etc., until all shapes are grouped.
 The focus is on students being able to identify shapes when they are oriented differently (i.e., not sitting flat on one side).
-This task can be replicated for any sets of shapes students are struggling with including solid figures.
+This task can be replicated for any sets of shapes students are struggling with including three-dimensional figures.
 If needed, reduce the type of shapes being sorted (i.e., instead of sorting 4 types of shapes, only sort 2 types of shapes).

-- Teacher provides the following plane figures in multiple sizes: squares, circles, triangles, rectangles.
+- Teacher provides the following two-dimensional shapes in multiple sizes: squares, circles, triangles, rectangles.
 Shapes are scattered in the workspace.
 Students work to match the squares with the squares, the circles with the circles, etc., until all shapes are grouped.
 The focus is on students recognizing that shapes of different sizes go in the same group (i.e., all circles large and small should be together).
 This task can be replicated for any sets of shapes students are struggling with including solid figures.

 - Teacher provides instruction by doing a “Shape Show”.
 The teacher shows and names a large rectangle.
 Walk fingers around its perimeter, describing and exaggerating the actions (straight side...turn, straight side...turn, straight side...turn, straight side...stop), while asking students how many sides the rectangle has and count the sides with him or her.
 Repeat the actions for a large square, drawing connections between the similarities.
 The teacher explains that squares are a special kind of rectangle.